robch/book-of-ai/docs/openai-asst/openai-asst-streaming-with-code-cs/sample-overview.md

 }
 ```

-**STEP 4**: Enter a loop to get user input, send it to the assistant, and display the responses as they are received:
+**STEP 4**: Enter a loop to get user input, send it to the assistant, and display the responses as they are received.

 ``` csharp title="Program.cs"
 while (true)